top of page

 An Employer Identification Number (EIN) is like a social security number for your LLC.
 It’s necessary for hiring employees, opening bank accounts and filing taxes.
 You can apply for a free EIN through the IRS, either online or by mail.

-Make sure to research state-specific taxes that apply to your LLC, such as franchise tax or sales tax.
-In North Carolina for an LLC owner this means a 15.3% self-employed tax (12.4% social security, 2.9% Medicare).
+Do you need to pay taxes on an LLC in North Carolina?
+In North Carolina for an LLC owner the required taxes include a 15.3% self-employed tax (12.4% social security, 2.9% Medicare).
 For more information, visit the North Carolina Comptroller's Office website

 07. Organize annual reports